AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 ### Elements

 (?)
-Timeline are parts of the Gantt chart that are shown on the timeline and represent time intervals as well information related to them.
+Timeline elements are parts of the Gantt chart that are shown on the timeline and represent time intervals as well information related to them.

-The [Elements](Elements) section explains how to configure the appearance (and other settings) of different types of elements.
+Articles in the [Elements](Elements) section explains how to configure different types of elements, including appearance settings.

 ### Custom Drawing